 Dairy calves: the importance of hydration

-As spring and summer come into season, it is a good reminder to re-visit the topic of hydration in calves through the use of water and electrolytes.
-With this article we do not only highlight the importance of fresh water, but additionally what factors contribute to a high quality electrolyte and what we should be looking for on an electrolyte tag!
+As spring and summer come into the season, it is a good reminder to revisit the topic of hydration in calves through the use of water and electrolytes.
+With this article, we do not only highlight the importance of freshwater but additionally what factors contribute to a high-quality electrolyte and what we should be looking for on an electrolyte tag!

 Importance of water for calves

-For optimal calf raising, high quality water offered from the first day (ad lib) is essential.
-Good quality water is important for both dissolving milk replacer and as well providing a good source of hydration.
+For optimal calf raising, high-quality water offered from the first day (ad-lib) is essential.
+Good quality water is important for both dissolving milk replacers and as well providing a good source of hydration.
 The sooner calves have water available, the sooner they will start to consume grain (see table below).
 Increased starter intake will help to establish the microbiome and develop the rumen for increased growth of the calf.

-When offering fresh water to a calf, there are a number of factors to consider:
+When offering fresh water to a calf, there are several factors to consider:

 - Offering fresh water in the first week of life, helps the calf become familiar with this new element.

 - A healthy calf needs at least 10% of its body weight in fluids every day.
 On hot days, in particular, this requirement quickly exceeds the amount of milk a calf receives.